cloudflare/workers-docs/reference/runtime/apis/web-crypto.md

 ## Overview

 The Web Crypto API provides a set of low-level functions for common cryptographic tasks.
-The Workers Runtime implements the full surface of this API, but with some differences is the [supported algorithms](#supported-algorithms) compared to those implemented in most browsers.
+The Workers Runtime implements the full surface of this API, but with some differences in the [supported algorithms](#supported-algorithms) compared to those implemented in most browsers.
 It is commonly used for [signing requests](TODO: link signed requests article)

 ## Crypto